 Learning to Fly is an unprecedented award-winning artistic terrazzo design, nearly 40,000 sq. ft. in size, for the world-class research and teaching facility Centennial Centre for Interdisciplinary Science (CCIS) at the University of Alberta in Edmonton.
-This state-of-the-art facility brings together students, professors and researchers from multiple fields of interdisciplinary scientific research: Integrated Earth and Landscape Management, Nanostructures and New Materials, Resource Geosciences, Chemical Biology and Proteomics, Planetary Dynamics, and Physics.
+This state-of-the-art facility brings together students, professors and researchers from multiple fields of interdisciplinary scientific research: Integrated Earth and Landscape Management, Nanostructures and New Materials, Resource Geosciences, Chemical Biology

 My design concept began as a response to the geometry of the planned built environment and the geometry of the research environment.
 The design’s size and multiple passageways emphasize the transformational quality of education by offering a sense of journey and discovery.
 The floor is a ten-color epoxy terrazzo design reflecting the scientific research conducted at the University of Alberta, from a 300 ft. plesiosaur to neurons, fractals, subatomic particles, and stars.
 In total, the divider strip runs over 7 miles in length and more than 5,000 gallons of epoxy were poured.
 The terrazzo contains aggregates crushed from windshield glass, mining byproducts and various marble.